david4neblio/neblio/README.md

 # Open Source Repository for Neblio Nodes & Wallets
 More information here: https://nebl.io

-Includes changes to make Neblio include OP_CHECKLOCKTIMEVERIFY
+Includes changes to make Neblio include OP_CHECKLOCKTIMEVERIFY and OP_CHECKSEQUENCEVERIFY (not activated due to no BIP68 implementation)

 Alpha Builds for commits that pass testing can be found here: https://neblio-build-staging.ams3.digitaloceanspaces.com/index.html